bryanreiter/DNDiscord/README.md

 ## Usage

 This discord bot works through the use of Slash Commands.
 All you have to do is type `/` and you're ready to use your DNDiscord.
 You can easily see all the commands a bot has, as well as any validation and error handling that will help you get the command right the first time.

+## Disclaimer

+The code provided in this repository is intended for private, non-commercial use only.
+It is designed to be used with legally obtained digital materials.
+Users are responsible for ensuring they comply with all relevant copyright laws and licensing agreements, including those of Wizards of the Coast.
+This bot may utilize PDF scanning of copyrighted material.
+Use of this code to scan, distribute, or publicly display copyrighted material without permission from the copyright holder may be illegal.
+The author of this code is not responsible for any unlawful use.

 ## License